droid-php/droid-module-mysql-repln/README.md

             replication_id: <integer>               # must be unique among master and its slaves
             replication_innodb_is_used: <boolean>   # whether InnoDB will be used
             initial_data_dbname: <null || string>   # name of a database to seed with data
-            initial_data_path: <null || string>     # path to a SQL data file
+            initial_data_path: <null || string>     # path to a gzipped SQL data file

-2. One or more Inventory Hosts designated as slave, thus:-
+3. One or more Inventory Hosts designated as slave, thus:-

         my-slave:
           private_ip: <ip_addr>